Death Valley - The Hottest Place on Earth. But Is It Really Dead?

 But most animals hide underground throughout the day until the sun goes down.
 These include snakes, scorpions, rodents and others.

 One particularly interesting animal lives only at Death Valley National Park.
 It's called Salt Creek pupfish.
-These fish are members of carp family and live in extremely harsh conditions where no other fish can survive.
+These fish are members of the carp family and live in extremely harsh conditions where no other fish can survive.

 At Death Valley, it means living in water which is four times more saline than the ocean, high water temperatures reaching 116 F / 47 C and low ones down to 32 F / 0 C.